learn-co-curriculum/dsc-correlation-covariance-lab/README.md

 [Here is a great article explaining this in detail](https://betterexplained.com/articles/vector-calculus-understanding-the-dot-product/).

 For two vectors a and b, a dot product is calculated by multiplying each element of one vector to its counterpart in the second, and then adding them up together.
-Imagive you want to take the dot product of two variables `a` and `b`:
+Imagine you want to take the dot product of two variables `a` and `b`:

 ```
  a[0] * b[0] + a[1] * b[1] + a[2] * b[2] ...